Request a DemoLog In(844) 692-0626

 • Contractor and subcontractor

 The AIA A201 contains the terms and conditions that set forth the rights and responsibilities between the above parties in a construction project.
-This document is adopted by reference, as if it were fully contained within the new document itself.
+This document is adopted by reference in subcontracts and other contract documents -- parties to other documents that reference the general conditions are also bound by its terms.

 Relationship to other AIA Documents